jarviscanada/jarvis_data_eng_CatalinaGalan/core_java/grep/README.md

 ```

 ### Examples:
-You can use the provided `data/txt/shakespeare.txt` file to test the correct usage:
+You can use the provided `data/txt/shakespeare.txt` file to test the app:
 * **Locally**
 ```bash
 java -jar ./target/grep-1.0-SNAPSHOT.jar "Romeo.*Juliet" ./data ./out/grep.out